2026 · 05 · 19 · Tue

 Workplace AI graduates from pilot mode

-Copilot Cowork goes GA today, bringing background task execution to M365 users — and a whole country just got free ChatGPT Plus.
+Copilot Cowork goes GA, bringing background task execution to M365 users.

 Copilot Cowork runs your workflows while you're in another meeting